nearit/Android-SDK/docs/user-profilation.md

 Further calls to NearItUserProfile.getProfileId(context) will return null.
 A creation of a new profile after the reset will create a profile with no user data.

-## Link external data to a NearIT profile
+## Link External Data to a NearIT Profile

 You might want to keep a reference between the data hosted on you DBs and NearIT data.
 You can do it by setting the user ID explicitly.